 publication number;

-kind code of the patent document (kind-of-document code); and
+kind code of the patent document ; and

 publication date.

-In addition to the elements listed above, the authority file may contain the following data elements:

-publication exception code (for example to identify withdrawn or missing documents);

-priority application identification of the corresponding publication, which should contain the following sub-elements:

-two-letter alphabetic code of the IPO publishing the priority application;

-priority application number;

-kind-of-document code of the priority application; and

-filing date of the priority application.

-application identification of the corresponding publication, which should contain the following sub-elements:

-two-letter alphabetic code of the IPO publishing the application;

-application number; and

-filing date.

-indication of whether the abstract, description, claims of a publication are text-searchable, through selection of one of the following codes:

-“N” – Not available

-“U” – Unknown

-two-letter language code(s) in which the searchable text is available, either in the original language or as an official translation

-Publication exception code (as per paragraph 9(a) above) should be always included for the documents, for which the complete publication in machine-readable form is not available (see paragraphs 23 to 26 below).
-Otherwise, the data element “publication exception code” should not be populated.

-The provision of the optional data elements indicated in paragraphs 9(b) to 9(d) above remains within the discretion of the IPO generating the authority file.

-The list of documents in the authority file should be sorted firstly by publication number, secondly by type of document (kind code), thirdly by publication date and (optionally) fourthly by publication exception code and fifthly by priority number.

-For the cases where a publication number has been allocated but no document has been published, data elements “kind code” and “publication date” may not be populated.

-Field formatting

-All elements and sub-elements listed in paragraph 8 and 9 above must be recorded in separate fields.
+8. All elements and sub-elements listed in paragraph 7 above must be recorded in separate fields.

-Examples of text format and XML file structures are provided in Annexes II to IV.

 Publication authority

-The two-letter alphabetic code for the publication authority – country or region of the IPO generating the authority file – should follow recommendations of WIPO Standard ST.3.
+9. The two-letter alphabetic code for the publication authority – country or region of the IPO generating the authority file – must follow the recommendations of WIPO Standard ST.3.

 Publication number

-Any non-alphanumeric characters – for example, those used as separators, such as dots, commas, dashes, slashes, spaces – should preferably be removed from the publication number, while generally the publication number should be following the recommendations of WIPO Standard ST.6.
+10. Any non-alphanumeric characters – for example, those used as separators, such as dots, commas, dashes, slashes, spaces – should preferably be removed from the publication number, while generally the publication number should follow the recommendations of WIPO Standard ST.6.

-Kind code
+Document kind code

-Different kinds of patent documents should be identified following the recommendations of WIPO Standard .
-If the IPO uses kind-of-document codes which do not follow the recommendations of WIPO Standard ST.16, the definitions of such codes should be provided in the definition file (see paragraphs 36 and 37 below).
+11. Different kinds of patent documents should be identified following the recommendations of WIPO Standard ST.16.
+If the IPO uses document kind codes which do not follow the recommendations of WIPO Standard ST.16, the definitions of such codes should be provided in the definition file.

-If no kind of patent document code was allocated or it is unknown, the corresponding data element “kind code” may not be populated.
+12. If no document kind code was allocated or it is unknown, the corresponding data element “kind code” should not be populated.

-Language code

-The two-letter code which identifies the language that the text is provided in should follow the recommendations of WIPO Standard ST.96, ExtendedISOLanguageCodeType, which is based on International Standard ISO 639-1 “Codes for the representation of names of languages – Part 1: Alpha2-code”;

 Publication date

-The publication date should be presented in accordance with paragraph 7(a) of WIPO Standard ST.2.
-For example, ‘20170602’ for ‘June 2, 2017’.
+13. The publication date should be presented in accordance with paragraph 7(a) of WIPO Standard ST.2.
+For example, ‘2017-06-02’ for ‘June 2, 2017’, except for authority files created in accordance with Annex IV, where WIPO Standard ST.36 expects the format '20170602'.

-If the publication date is unknown to the IPO generating the authority file, the corresponding data element “publication date” not
+14.If the publication date of a patent document is unknown to the IPO generating the authority file or a publication number is not used, the corresponding data element “publication date” component may not be populated.

-Publication exception code

-The publication exception code should be used for publication numbers for which the complete publication is not available in machine-readable form.
+15. The list of documents in the authority file should be sorted by publication number, type of document (kind code), and by publication date.